innovationcode/linked-list/README.md

 -  There are two references contained within each node: a reference to the next node, as well as the previous node.
 This can be helpful if we wanted to be able to traverse our data structure not just in a single track or direction, but also backwards, too.
 #### circular linked list :
 - linked list where all nodes are connected to form a circle.
 There is no NULL at the end.
 A circular linked list can be a singly circular linked list or doubly circular linked list.

+## Big O Notation 😄
+- Inserting at start O(1)
+- Inserting at end O(n)

+# A linked list is usually efficient when it comes to adding and removing most elements, but can be very slow to search and find a single element.